 - a.
 Service connections 4 to 6-inches in diameter do not require a manhole connection unless the main size is 15 to 30-inches in diameter. - b.
-Service connections 8-inches in diameter and larger connecting into 8-inch to 30-inches in diameter shall be installed directly into an existing or new manhole. - c.
+Service connections 8-inches in diameter and larger connecting into 8-inch to 30-inches in diameter shall be installed directly into an existing or new manhole.

+c.
 Service connections of any size shall not connect directly into sewer mains that are 33inch and larger.
-Such connections shall require a minimum 8-inch public sewer main extension, which shall be constructed from the nearest existing downstream manhole to the point of service unless otherwise approved by WSD through the Technical Appeal process. - d.
-Service connections may be installed at an angle less than 90 degrees to the main, providing the installation does not restrict flow.
+Such connections shall require a minimum 8-inch public sewer main extension, which shall be constructed from the nearest existing downstream manhole to the point of service unless otherwise approved by WSD through the Technical Appeal process.